matters-in-media-art/mattersinmediaart.org/lending-time-based-media.md

 * Hold a meeting with interested parties to sign off the installation once it is completed.

 Those monitoring the work whilst on display will need to know:
-* The appearance of the work when it is operating correctly, and how to recognise faults
+* The appearance of the work when it is operating correctly, and how to recognize faults
 * The reporting procedure for faults
 * The procedures for switching the work on and off
 </div>